-Drivers for this Proposed Guidance
+Drivers for this Guidance

 The FSB Policy Recommendations to Address Structural Vulnerabilities from Asset Management Activities (FSB Recommendations), published in 2017, include several policy recommendations to address the risks to global financial stability arising from structural liquidity mismatch in OEFs.
-In 2018, IOSCO published a final report on Recommendations for Liquidity Risk Management for Collective Investment Schemes (IOSCO LRM Recommendations), supplemented with a set of related good practices published as Open-ended Fund Liquidity and Risk Management - Good Practices and Issues for Consideration (IOSCO Good Practices).
+In 2018, IOSCO published a final report on Recommendations for Liquidity Risk Management for Collective Investment Schemes (IOSCO LRM Recommendations), supplemented with a set of related of the OEF and in particular its compliance with the legal / regulatory framework in the respective jurisdiction (e.g., the fund manager or the fund board).